 School Administration Certification and Certificate Programs

-Before a student can enroll in the certificate program, he or she must hold a master's degree and also show proof of having relevant experience in education or other related fields.
-Some programs require an assessment of the applicant's skills with oral presentations, conceptual work and composition.
-In addition, existing faculty who work with the student and know his or her potential must provide a recommendation.
+Before enrolling, students must possess a master's degree and show proof of relevant experience in education or a related field.
+Some programs require assessment of applicant skills via oral presentations, conceptual work and composition.
+Applicants must also provide letters of recommendation.

 - Instructional leadership